-- 20.8 A committee member (other than the Lord Mayor) ceases to be a member of a Committee of Council if the committee member: - a) has been absent from three consecutive Meetings of the Committee of Council without having given reasons acceptable to the Committee of Council for the member's absences; or - b) has been absent from at least half of the Meetings of the Committee of Council during the immediately preceding calendar year without having given to the Committee of Council acceptable reasons for the member's absences. - 20.9 Clause 20.8 does not apply if all Councillors are members of the Committee of Council.
+- 20.8 A Committee of Council member (other than the Lord Mayor) ceases to be a member of a Committee of Council if the Committee of Council member: - has been absent from three consecutive Committee of Council Meetings without having given reasons acceptable to the Committee of Council for the member's absences; or - b) has been absent from at least half of the Committee of Council Meetings during the immediately preceding calendar year without having given to the Committee of Council acceptable reasons for the member's absences. - 20.9 Clause 20.8 does not apply if all Councillors are members of the Committee of Council.

-Non-members entitled to attend Committee of Council meetings
+Non-members entitled to attend Committee of Council Meetings

-- 20.10 A Councillor who is not a member of a Committee of Council is entitled to attend and speak at a Meeting of the Committee of Council.
-However, the Councillor is not entitled: - a) To give notice of business for inclusion in the Agenda for the Meeting - b) To move or second a motion at Committee of Meeting, or - c) To vote at the Committee of Meeting.
+- 20.10 A Councillor who is not a member of a Committee of Council is entitled to attend and speak at a Committee of Council Meeting.
+However, the Councillor is not entitled: - a) To give notice of business for inclusion in the Agenda for the Meeting - b) To move or second a motion at Committee of Council Meeting, or - c) To vote at the Committee of Council Meeting.